Hilda Maie Stancil Hales Stover

 Hilda was born May 24, 1919, in Johnston County, NC, and died Sept.
 3, 2005, in Texas.
 Hilda married Jesmon Cedric Hales on Oct.
 31, 1936.
 She also married Harold Waddell Stover on March 19, 1977.

-Hilda's children
+Hilda's children with Jesmon Cedric Hales

-Jesman Arnold Hales
+Jesman "Jes" Arnold Hales

 Nov.
-4, 1940-
+4, 1940-April 10, 2024

-Mary Ann Hales
+Mary Ann Hales Weisiger

 Hilda Stancil in 1933

-Family photo
+Family archives

-Hilda was born May 24, 1919.
+Hildred Maei Stancil, daughter of George and Eva, was born May 24, 1919.

 Hilda was delivered by Aunt Cynthia Crockrell.
-Her Mother had no milk.
+Her mother had no milk.
 She was put on a bottle.
 Named "Hildred," after preacher Clark's wife.
 Her siblings nicknamed her "Hill."
 As a baby Hilda had the whooping cough.

 She always considered herself the most neglected child.
 It was not unusual for older sister Myrtle to grab her bottle and take a drink.

-Myrtle and Vazelle went to, on the way home a black cat ran across the road in front of the car and Vazelle was 7 or 8 and made an X on the windshield to ward off evil spirits and Ralph almost slapped out of the car he was so angry she made a mark on the windshield.
+Myrtle and Vazelle went too, on the way home a black cat ran across the road in front of the car and Vazelle was 7 or 8 and made an X on the windshield to ward off evil spirits and Ralph almost slapped her out of the car he was so angry she made a mark on the windshield.

 When Hilda was 9 or 10 she and Nettie Boyette found evidence of a STILL when they went huckleberry picking on the farm.
 It was a log with the wood scooped out.
 She told her Pa.